 this is the most directly actionable subreport for setting take-profit targets. instead of guessing where to exit, you're using historical data to see how far price has actually gone after breaking out of the first hour range.

-when to use it: you're setting a take-profit target and want to know the historical odds of price reaching that level. also where algo traders validate their TP settings — if you're running an IB algo with a TP at 1.5x, pull up by-levels and see how often that target gets hit.
+when to use it: you're setting a take-profit target and want to know the historical odds of price reaching that level. also where algo traders validate their TP settings. if you're running an IB algo with a TP at a given extension, pull up by-levels and see how often that target gets hit.

 tip: compare IB by-levels vs. ORB by-levels for the same ticker and session. the IB range is larger (60 minutes vs. 15 minutes for ORB), so the absolute extensions are different. understanding both gives you two layers of price targets.